Oregon’s Pinot Noir: Meet Elouan

 And if you want a fun crash course on Pinot Noir, grab some popcorn and watch Sideways—Miles will walk you through why this grape is a true star of the vineyard!

-After fermentation, the wine rests ten months in a mix of new and seasoned French oak, then is racked post-malolactic fermentation to create a Pinot Noir that’s rich, balanced, and a true reflection of Oregon’s prime coastal vineyards.
+The result is a Pinot Noir that’s rich, polished, and beautifully expressive — a true reflection of Oregon’s prime coastal vineyards.

 Elouan is the result of California winemaker, Joseph Wagner, heading North to Oregon, one of the world’s renowned Pinot Noir regions and producing Pinot Noir with depth of flavor, vibrancy and suppleness.